2024 Senior Capstone Project

 Instead of expensive high-speed cameras, I opted for more recently-developed, cheaper global shutter “Arducam” camera modules.
 To do the real-time image processing, I chose to use an NVIDIA Jetson which supports Arducam’s cameras to run OpenCV.
 The hope is that with recent advancements in technology, it might be possible to replace all of the expensive components of Steinbuck et al.’s approach to make a truly compact and cheap flow-profiler.

-In accordance with UCSB laser safety guidelines, I had to build an enclosure with the proper safety features such as a key, emergency stop, and light seals.
+In accordance with UCSB laser safety guidelines, I was required to to build in the proper safety features such as a key, emergency stop, and light seals.
 I also had to get the apparatus inspected by the safety officer.
 The enclosure would also have the benefit of making the experiment more robust and portable, and be a good frame for mounting electronics such as the cameras and computer.

 Execution